rafael1856/ai-chatsql/README.md

         export UID="$(id -u)"
         export GID="$(id -g)"

-    In linux bash create a file 'env-vars' in the up-folder for app.
-    This file should not be at the app folder for security reasons:
-    ```
-      export POSTGRES_SEMANTIC_DB='employees'
-      export POSTGRES_USERNAME='user_database'
-      export POSTGRES_PASSWORD='pass_database'
-      export POSTGRES_HOST='localhost'
-      export POSTGRES_PORT='5432'
-    ```

 4. Add your OpenAI API key in the user enviroment Linux bash, add to your .bashrc file: